Tag: Andrew Stephenson

 The below Parliamentary question was asked by Andrew Stephenson on 2016-09-02.

-To ask the Secretary of State for Work and Pensions, what support in finding work is available to British citizens returning to the UK after a long period overseas.
+To ask the Secretary of State for Work and Pensions, whether his Department has made an assessment of how long it takes British citizens to find work after returning from a long period living overseas.

 Damian Hinds